Alejogb1/job-board/blog-data/improving-language-models-with-extended-mind-transformers.md

 the whole point of the video was showing how to make language models way better at using external knowledge  think of it like giving your chatbot a super-powered memory that it can actually use effectively  most chatbots kinda just shove everything into the prompt which is like, giving a kid a whole library and expecting them to only read the right book – a recipe for disaster

-okay so first off there's this super relatable thing she mentions – the problem with current methods  she calls out long context and retrieval augmented generation (RAG)  remember how she says long context is like trying to stuff a whole encyclopedia into the prompt  that's exactly it it's expensive slow and the model gets overwhelmed with irrelevant info  it's like trying to cook a gourmet meal with all the ingredients in a giant pile
+ so first off there's this super relatable thing she mentions – the problem with current methods  she calls out long context and retrieval augmented generation (RAG)  remember how she says long context is like trying to stuff a whole encyclopedia into the prompt  that's exactly it it's expensive slow and the model gets overwhelmed with irrelevant info  it's like trying to cook a gourmet meal with all the ingredients in a giant pile

 she also points out that RAG, while better, makes decisions about what's relevant *before* the model even starts thinking  it's like picking your ingredients before you even know what you're cooking  this is a visual cue – she shows a graphic of  'pre-generation selection'  it's all very upfront and doesn't let the model make those choices dynamically